What is sexting?

 Sexting and the law

-Current laws weren’t designed to deal with children and teenagers sharing sexual images with consent.
-Sexting is illegal in all Australian states and territories, except Victoria and Tasmania.
+Also, sexting is illegal in all Australian states and territories, except in Victoria and Tasmania.
 In these states it’s legal if both people are under 18 and there’s no more than a two-year age gap.

 If your child is involved in sexting and someone reports your child to the police, your child could be charged with distribution or possession of child pornography.
 This could happen even if your child or a boyfriend, girlfriend or someone else taking part in the sexting has consented to it.